Folsom, California: Arts and culture

 The city operates the Folsom Public Library, located in the Georgia Murray Building.
+Another branch is planned to be built in the newly constructed Folsom Ranch Town Center, alongside with a community center.

 Parks and recreation

 Livermore Community Park is located in Folsom and offers sports facilities and a water park.
 Folsom also boasts over fifty miles of trails, including the Humbug-Willow Creek Trail, Folsom Parkway Rail Trail, Lake Natoma Trail, and Oak Parkway Trail.
 The 32-mile American River Bike Trail, which starts in Sacramento, runs through Folsom along Lake Natoma.
 Bridges located in Folsom include Lake Natoma Crossing, the Rainbow Bridge, the Historic Truss Bridge, and Folsom Lake Crossing.
 There is also a pedestrian bridge over East Bidwell Street that opened on November 6, 2010, as part of a new segment on the Humbug-Willow Creek Trail.
 Another bridge was built over Folsom Lake Crossing in 2014 as part of the Johnny Cash Trail, a public art experience and bike trail honoring the singer Johnny Cash, which was opened on October 14, 2017.

 Folsom also includes part of the Folsom Lake State Recreation Area, which is popular for hiking, boating, fishing, and biking, and a major attraction in the Sacramento region.